mitre/ScubaGear/PowerShell/ScubaGear/baselines/exo.md

 ## Major & Minor increment changes for versions:
 ### Baseline:
 Only Major increments: EXO.md v1.0 -> EXO.md v2.0
-- PRO David has noted he has started working on a automated way to increment baseline md files (for GWS).
+- PRO Workflow for bumping the ScubaGear version number in progress .
 - CON may cause a false sense in update for the user without reading the details in the changelog

 Mixed Major and Minor increases: EXO.md v1.0 -> EXO.md v1.1 -> EXO.md v2.0
-- PRO David has noted he has started working on a automated way to increment baseline md files (for GWS).
+- PRO Workflow for bumping the ScubaGear version number in progress .
 David noted that this can be adjusted for minor increases.
 - PRO allows the team to better define major and minor updates
 - CON If we are keeping baseline version in the policy ID, an enhancement would need to be made to support minor increases in policy IDs